Reds vs. Mets Player Props Betting Odds

 India Stats

-- India has 38 hits with 10 doubles, three home runs, 17 walks and 14 RBI.
-He's also stolen seven bases.
+- India has 11 doubles, three home runs, 17 walks and 17 RBI (39 total hits).
+He has swiped seven bases.

-- India has hit safely in five games in a row.
-During his last five outings he is batting .474 with two doubles, two home runs, a walk and three RBI.
+- India hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .368 with three doubles, two home runs, two walks and seven RBI.

 India Recent Games